 Power line safety

-Electricity is silent and invisible.
-And while we use it safely in our lights and appliances, it can be deadly if electricity from a power line finds a path to the ground through you.
-Stay safe by keeping your distance from power lines and watching for hidden electricity hazards.
+Keep your distance from downed power lines and watch for hidden electricity hazards.
+Electricity is usually silent and invisible.
+While we use it safely in our lights and appliances, it can be deadly if electricity from a power line finds a path to the ground through you.
 Here are some tips for living and working safely around power lines.

 Report electricity emergencies and hazards